 “At GAMEX, competitors were mad-keen to bring their fish to the weigh station as part of Fishing for Science,” he said.

 “It shows WA is home to many passionate fishers who are always striving to be better stewards of our marine resources.

 “It truly was fantastic to have the support of the EGFC and everyone who competed in GAMEX – there was a real interest in Fishing for Science and the benefit it brings.”

 Once again, there was fantastic fishing and fierce competition across the 53rd annual GAMEX.

 Innkeeper Sportfishing Charters’ team enjoyed a fantastic tournament, winning a range of categories including the tag-and-release marlin champion boat.

-Anna Passmore claimed the champion female angler title from Jesse Sutton, while Corey Heal edged out Ryan Caporn for the campion male angler gong.
+Anna Passmore claimed the champion female angler title from Jesse Sutton, while Corey Heal edged out Ryan Caporn for the champion male angler gong.